NighNightGaming/unholy_ghosts/README.md

 Learning Goals:
 --------------
-	* Learn how to use Phaser/Javascript properly and efficiently
+	* Learn how to use Unity properly and efficiently
 	* Learn how to implement a single scene game.
 	* Learn how to implement a horde-spawn algorithm
 	* Learn how to implement delta-dependent conditions.